leticiareis6858/challenge01-nodejs/README.md

 # Challenge 1 - PB Node.Js

 This repository is for the first challenge of a node.js scholarship program of Compass.
-The challenge consists in the creation of a rest API for a veterinary franchise.
+The challenge consists in the creation of a REST API for a veterinary franchise.
 With the requested patterns:

 • GET /tutors -> Retrieves all tutors.